Features FAQ Blog

 • Key insight: Higher hydration = lighter, airier crust BUT stickier and harder to handle.
 Master 65% before going higher.

-↓ Full 8-min guide with tested results at each level, handling tips, and side-by-side comparison
+Full guide below: hydration chart, formula, tested results at each level, handling tips, and side-by-side comparison.

 I spent years making pizza at 62% hydration – the classic Neapolitan approach.
 The pizzas were consistently good: crisp crust, easy to stretch, reliable results.
 Then I tried 80% hydration.